nkn-ctrl/TryHackMe/ThretHunting.md

     - Accurate timekeeping is important – make sure that all devices have the same timekeeping source and pay attention to timezones.
     - You may be able to identify delivery later on.

+### Cyber Kill Chain – Phase 4
+#### Phase 4: Exploitation – Attacker’s Perspective
+- Attacker delivered the exploit in the previous phase – now they need to get it to execute!
+- Attacker will select an exploit based on vulnerabilities discovered during reconnaissance and their available toolset.
+- Exploits can target software, hardware, or people.
+- Can be directly controlled by the attacker or rely on human interaction.
+- Examples:
+    - USB malware
+    - Web server exploit
+    - Malicious link in email
+    - Office document macro